Why You Should Visit Ukraine

-However, it is somewhat difficult for foreigners, especially Americans to get work permits in Ukraine, partly because of widespread mistrust of foreigners and partly because the unemployment rate in the country is steadily rising and both the government and private corporations are focusing on creating jobs for the locals.
+However, it’s somewhat difficult for foreigners, especially Americans, to get work permits in Ukraine, partly because of widespread mistrust of foreigners and partly because the unemployment rate in the country is steadily rising.
+Both the government and private corporations are focusing on creating jobs for the locals.
 That said, if you are a native English speaker, you can easily find employment in Ukraine as an English teacher.

 - Marriage – Marrying a Ukrainian is undoubtedly the surest way to obtain citizenship.
 But there’s a little catch.
 First, you and your spouse should be married for at least two years at the time of application.
 Secondly, you and your spouse must be living in Ukraine at the time of applying for citizenship.
 So yeah, that eliminates the commercial marriage loophole.